jvirtanen/fields/python/README.md

 Fields.py is a Python binding to Fields, the fast C library for reading CSV and other tabular text formats.

+Fields.py is implemented using Python's `ctypes` module.
+As a consequence, it depends on an installation of Fields.

 Usage
 -----